 Staff confirmed that compliance with prescribed medicine regimes was monitored and any omissions or refusals likely to have an adverse effect on the resident's health were reported to the prescriber.

 Medicine records were well maintained and facilitated the audit process.
 Areas of good practice were acknowledged.
-They included additional records for the administration of transdermal patches.
-However the records of medicines received into the home were incomplete and should be reviewed.
-An area for improvement was identified.
+They included explanatory notes for any non-administration of medicines on the reverse of the administration sheets.